CollectivizeHealth/collectivize.health.bigspring/exampleSite/content/blog/our-presentations-at-wcph2020.md

 Sami is presenting on _______

-Pete is talking about the opportunities and challenges facing current public health graduates as they try and find there
+As part of the plenary session #8, Pete is talking about the opportunities and challenges facing current public health graduates as they try and break into the job market during COVID19.

 <hr>